telemachus/notes/race-and-racism/racism-a-short-history.md

 > and international political contingencies.
 Historical preconditions do not
 > usually become determinants unless there are some intervening circumstances
 > or contingencies (93-94).

+## Chapter 3: Climax and Retreat: Racism in the Twentieth Century

+In this chapter, Fredrickson traces the histories of what he calls *overtly racist regimes* (100).
+As in the previous chapter, he considers anti-black racism (in the US and South Africa) in parallel with antisemitism in Germany.
+Like many people, he sees the the recent past as a time when racism against black people and Jews reached a high point and then retreated.
+(Or at least retreated in some senses, as he will discuss in the epilogue.)

+What makes an overtly racist regime distinct?
+According to Fredrickson, we see the following features.
+First, there must be an official and explicit racist ideology.
+Second, there are laws against interracial marriage in order to preserve (alleged) racial purity.
+Third, the law demands social segregation; segregation is not merely a matter of habit or individual choices, however racist those may be themselves.
+Fourth, in an otherwise democratic system, the racial groups who are discriminated against cannot hold office (either *de facto* or *de jure*?).
+Fifth, the majority of members of the groups discriminated against are barred from state resources and economic opportunity; thus, they are poor by design.
+According to Fredrickson, the American South under Jim Crow, South Africa under apartheid, and Nazi Germany all meet these criteria.
+(I think nearly everyone would agree.)

+Fredrickson argues that there is a difference between states with significant racism and overtly racist states.
+He briefly discusses racism in various European colonies and former colonies and racism in Latin America.
+Although there was abundant racism in all of these places, he nevertheless concludes that they all fell short of being overtly racist regimes.

+In addition, Fredrickson argues that we should study Nazi Germany, the American South, and South Africa together because the rest of the world changed in response to them together.
+That is, countries all over the world viewed these three regimes with horror, banded together to act against them, and passed international laws in response to their behavior.
+As Fredrickson says, “[the] rise and fall [of these regimes] were major events, not only in the history of these countries themselves, but also in the history of the world” (104).

+Fredrickson also believes that modernization made it possible (and indeed necessary) for overtly racist regimes to arise.
+As the world changed from rural and preindustrial to urban and industrial, new arrangements were necessary and possible in order to maintain racist norms and relationships.
+At the same time, modern capitalism pushed towards treating everyone as equal cogs in an indiscriminate machine.
+Thus, explicit laws and arrangements were needed in order “to maintain and ethnic status order based on religion and ancestry” (104).

+Fredrickson asks explicitly why these three regimes developed where they did and why other places did not become explicitly racist regimes.
+He notes that other places had a greater percentage of Jews or non-whites than the American South, South Africa, or Germany.
+Why didn’t those places become explicitly racist?
+He gives one unsatisfying answer: these three places had stronger prejudice than other places.
+Unfortunately, that simply pushes the question
+back: *why* did they have stronger prejudice?
+He also mentions that all three of the places where explicit racism developed identified their hated Others with some form of “national defeat and humiliation” (106).
+In the American South, racists associated black people with the loss in the Civil War and with Reconstruction.
+The Nazis associated Jews with Germany’s loss and humiliation in World War I.  And white Afrikaners blamed black Africans for their role in the South African War (1899-1902).
+Black people and Jews were scapegoats for others who were out of reach because they were too powerful for the defeated parties to punish.
+(I.e., “the American North, the Allies in World War I, and Great Britain” (106).)

+Fredrickson considers the Holocaust a singular turning point in how people viewed explicit racism.
+He quotes Jürgen Habermas: “the rug was pulled out from under *all* claims to legitimacy that did not at least rhetorically embrace the universalistic spirit of the political Enlightenment” (128, emphasis in original).
+(Question for myself: how will Fredrickson square this with the development of apartheid in 1948?)
+The backlash against racism also led to a backlash against eugenics, according to Fredrickson.
+In the same way, people in the United States and in the rest of the world viewed the Jim Crow American South with a new revulsion.

+Fredrickson cites two other causes for a mid-century turn away from open
+racism: decolonization and the Cold War.
+The people from former colonies certainly had every incentive to oppose white supremacy, and Americans who wanted to win over these same people in the battle against Communism worried about the impression that anti-black racism in the south made on the rest of the world.
+The Soviet Union used racism in the United States to great effect in their propaganda, and the Unites States had additional, selfish reasons to improve the conditions for black people in America.

+At the same time, Fredrickson cites research by Philip Klinkner and Rogers Smith that highlights how conditional American anti-racists efforts are.
+Klinkner and Smith argue that anti-racist progress requires “times when national success or survival seems to depend on inclusiveness and the affirmation of egalitarian values” (131).
+Fredrickson worries that “World War II and the Cold War thus provided a window of opportunity for blacks that is now closing” (131).
+(Note to myself: this reminds me a great deal of Derek Bell’s theory that changes in the law rely on a convergence of interests.
+See, e.g., Bell’s “Brown v.
+Board of Education and the Interest-Convergence Dilemma” Harvard Law Review 93 (3): 518-533.)

+In order to explain the exception of South Africa, an openly racist state that became even more racist in 1948, Fredrickson points to the Cold War in a different way.
+South Africa was resolutely anti-communist, and as Africa decolonized, more and more countries became communist or sympathetic to communism and the Soviet Union.
+Thus, even though, e.g., Truman supported the civil rights movement in the US, he also supported South Africa because of the Cold War.
+The Cold War helped to increase progress in the US, and the end of the Cold War is a threat to further progress in the US.
+In South Africa, it was the other way around.
+The Cold War helped the white settler governments to keep down 70% of the population of the country, and the end of the Cold War sped up the end of apartheid.